The curious case of Jonas Hector: Cologne's reluctant world-class stalwart

 Watch: Hector on his reasons for committing to relegation-bound Cologne

-Capped 36 times by his country, 27-year-old Hector has been an ever-present at senior international level since Germany lifted the 2014 World Cup.
-He played every minute of Die Mannschaft's UEFA EURO 2016 campaign, confidently dispatching the decisive penalty past Gianluigi Buffon in the quarter-final win over Italy, and missed just one game at last year's triumphant Confederations Cup in Russia.
+Capped 41 times by his country, 28-year-old Hector has been an ever-present at senior international level since Germany lifted the 2014 World Cup.
+He played every minute of Die Mannschaft's UEFA EURO 2016 campaign, confidently dispatching the decisive penalty past Gianluigi Buffon in the quarter-final win over Italy.
+He missed just one game at last year's triumphant Confederations Cup and was Löw's first-choice at left back at Russia 2018.

 "Jonas has got a lot of depth, he really understands the game," Löw said last March.
 "He defends, attacks and passes well.
 He also knows when to sit back and get stuck in, and when to go forward.
 Above all, he's reliable and has a cool head.
 We've even thought about playing him in central midfield."